-New study of Buck Consultants International on The Future of Logistics Real Estate in Europe released today at the MIPIM Real Estate Conference and Exhibition in Cannes, France.
+New analysis of Buck Consultants International on The Future of Logistics Real Estate in Europe released at the Expo Real Conference and Exhibition in Munich, Germany.

 Investments in logistics/industrial real estate in Europe have reached the last three years record heights as the returns on investments in logistics (6%) are better than investments in offices or retail real estate (between 4 and 5%).
 Buck Consultants International expects overall rents of warehouses to increase and yields coming down.
 “However, the regional perspective is imperative.
 Differences between logistics regions in Europe regarding rent levels, vacancy rates, yields and labor markets are still substantial and will not diminish.
 But that offers also opportunities for developers and investors.
 The importance of agile supply chains for companies increases, but the network design differs considerably between sectors of industry.
 That means that the logistics real estate industry has to respond by better addressing the fast changes in customer requirements for more flexible, sustainable and automated and robotized warehouses”, explains René Buck.

 Interested in the presentation of René Buck on The Future of Logistics Real Estate in Europe, file here your download request.